Alamillo Park: History

+In 2018 it was certified by the Andalusian Committee of Ecological Agriculture (CAAE) of Green Zones and Ecological Gardening, with a degree of excellence.

 Environment

-The park is developed around two lakes, Lake Maggiore and Minor Lake and is fully equipped with recreational, leisure and sporting facilities.
+The park is developed around two lakes, Lake Mayor and Lake Menor and is fully equipped with recreational, leisure and sporting facilities.
 The names describe the vegetation as well as its culinary uses.

 Activities

 An ecological tour of the park includes the mammals, amphibians, reptiles and waterfowl that inhabit the park.